FlorianKrull/CompilerConstructionSS2019/specification.md

 The default build configuration is *release* (optimisations enabled).
 Unless Meson or CMake is used, the README documents how to switch to a *debug* configuration.

-Warnings are always enabled; `-Wall -Wextra` are used at least.
+Warnings are always enabled: `-Wall -Wextra` are used at least.

 ### Testing